Decentralized Multi-Target Cross-Domain Recommendation for Multi-Organization Collaborations: Method

-\textbf{Why AutoEncoders?}\; Our MTAL algorithm requires that the recommender system is able to use a pair of user and item $(u_i, v_j)$ to predict the ratings $\hat{r}_{p,q}$ of other pairs, i.e.$p \neq i$ and $q \neq j$.
-Recall that collaborative filtering predicts the unseen rating $\hat{r}_{i,j}$ given a pair of user and item $(u_i, v_j)$.
-However, autoencoder-based recommender systems takes in all the available ratings of user $u_i$, i.e. $(r^k_{i,1}, \ldots, r^k_{i, n_k})$ and can predict the ratings of all unseen items, i.e. $(\hat{r}^k_{i,1}, \ldots, \hat{r}^k_{i, n_k})$.
-Therefore, autoencoder-based recommender systems are naturally compatible with our proposed MTAL algorithm.
-In particular, autoencoders can treat the rating matrix as tabular data.
-The rows and columns of the rating matrix are considered as data samples and feature space, respectively.
-A multi-domain system can be viewed as each domain holding a subset of the feature space.
-We can adopt user-based autoencoders for user-aligned multi-domain recommender systems, and item-based for item-aligned systems.
-On the contrary, collaborative filtering takes user-item pairs as the input, which cannot predict for other user-item pairs.
-Thus, it is not suitable to integrate collaborative filtering with our MTAL algorithm.
-It is worth mentioning that the proposed MTAL algorithm is not restricted to autoencoders.
-A possible future work is to discover better local models which can utilize a pair of user and item $(u_i, v_j)$ to predict the ratings $\hat{r}_{p,q}$ of other user-item pairs.
+AAE is designed to generate the ratings of all organizations.
+Our MTAL algorithm requires that the local RSs can use the rating $r_{i,j}$ of a pair of user and item $(u_i, v_j)$ to predict the ratings $\hat{r}_{p,q}$ of other pairs of user and item, i.e.$p \neq i$ and $q \neq j$.
+Recall that classical CF predicts the unseen rating $\hat{r}_{i,j}$ given a single pair of user and item $(u_i, v_j)$.
+CF takes user-item pairs as the input, which cannot predict other user-item pairs.
+Thus, it is not suitable to integrate CF with our MTAL algorithm.
+Fortunately, an AutoEncoder-based RSs takes in all the available ratings of a user $u_i$, i.e. $(r^k_{i,1}, \ldots, r^k_{i, n_k})$ and predicts the ratings of all the unseen items, i.e. $(\hat{r}^k_{i,1}, \ldots, \hat{r}^k_{i, n_k})$.
+Therefore, AutoEncoder-based RSs are naturally compatible with our proposed MTAL algorithm.
+In particular, AE treats the rating matrix $\mathcal{R}$ as tabular data.
+The rating matrix's rows and columns are data samples and feature spaces.
+Local AutoEncoder-based RSs can be viewed as each organization holding a subset of the feature space.
+Specifically, user-based AE treats users as data samples and items as feature space, while item-based AE treats items as data samples and users as feature space.
+It is worth mentioning that the proposed MTAL algorithm is not limited to AutoEncoder-based RSs.
+Any models that can use the rating $r_{i,j}$ to predict the ratings $\hat{r}_{p,q}$ are also compatible with the proposed MTAL algorithm.

-\textbf{Loss Function}\; Our algorithm involves two kinds of loss functions, namely a local loss function $\ell_k(\cdot)$ for fitting the pseudo-targets $\hat{\mathcal{R}}^{k}$, and an overarching loss function $\Loss_k(\cdot)$ for fitting the ratings $\mathcal{R}^k$ in hindsight.
-Since fitting the pseudo-targets is a regression problem, it is standard to let $\ell_k(\cdot)$ be $\ell_1$- or $\ell_2$-norm.
-Depending on whether the ratings are explicit or implicit feedback, we choose different overarching loss functions.
-We use regression loss functions such as the $\ell_2$-norm for explicit feedback and classification loss functions such as binary cross-entropy for implicit feedback.